chrishodgson/chrishodgson.github.io/symfony/_posts/2018-02-26-symfony-translate-url-helper.md

 ---
 layout: post
 title: Url Formatter
-summary: Format a string into a valid url.
+summary: Format a string into a url and translate any characters based on a conversion table.
 tags: [translate, url]
 featured: true
 ---